-In the first paragraph of his book titled 'Kings Cross' starting his author's note, Louis Nowra explains that one of the features of Kings Cross is how many name changes it has undergone.
+In the first paragraph of his book titled 'Kings Cross' in starting his author's note, Louis Nowra explains that one of the features of Kings Cross is how many name changes it has undergone.

 "Once the area was known as Woolloomooloo Heights, Mill Hill, Darlinghurst, Queen's Cross, then King's Cross, and by the middle 1930s the apostrophe was being left out."